mhyrr/collegevalue/README.md

 # Collegevalue

+* The large CSV files in data/ are stored with Git LFS

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`
+  * Update the data with `mix run priv/repo/seeds.exs`.. this is a bit slow and will take a few minutes
   * Install Node.js dependencies with `cd assets && npm install`
   * Start Phoenix endpoint with `mix phx.server`